GuideMarch 24, 2026 Updated May 19, 2026 14 min read

 What Mission Control can't replace

-Here's the thing that bothers me about the Mission Control hype: it implies that the missing piece in your OpenClaw setup is a dashboard.
+The Mission Control hype implies the missing piece in your OpenClaw setup is a dashboard.
 For most users, the missing piece is far more basic.

-It's spending caps that prevent a $60 overnight burn.
-It's model routing that stops you from running Opus on heartbeat checks.
-It's a structured SOUL.md that prevents your agent from going off-script.
-It's security configuration that stops your gateway from being one of the 30,000+ instances exposed without authentication on the internet.
+The same pattern holds across the most common OpenClaw pain points: spending caps prevent runaway bills; model routing stops you from running Opus on heartbeat checks; a structured SOUL.md prevents off-script behavior; security configuration stops your gateway from being one of the 30,000+ instances Bitsight identified as exposed without authentication on the internet (and ~63% of those were flagged vulnerable).

 A Mission Control dashboard makes a well-configured agent easier to monitor.
 It doesn't make a poorly configured agent work better.